Cuberick-Orion/CIRR/README.md

 If you find this repository useful, we would appreciate it if you give us a star.

 -----
->You are currently viewing the [dataset repository](https://github.com/Cuberick-Orion/CIRR).
-For more information, see our [project homepage](https://cuberick-orion.github.io/CIRR/).
+>You are currently viewing the [Dataset repository](https://github.com/Cuberick-Orion/CIRR).
+For more information, see our [Project homepage](https://cuberick-orion.github.io/CIRR/).

 ## Download CIRR Dataset